 As of August 2022, all 50 states and D.C. have at least one program that provides assistance to elderly individuals living outside of nursing homes.
 Be that at home, in adult day care, in adult foster care, or assisted living.
 Most states offer multiple programs.

 Does Medicaid pay for home care for aging individuals?
 The short answer to this question is Yes.
-However, to better understand how, and when Medicaid’s home care benefits apply, it is necessary to provide some background information on what Medicaid is and how it works.
+However, to better understand how and when Medicaid’s home care benefits apply, it is necessary to provide some background information on what Medicaid is and how it works.

-A second complication to understanding Medicaid’s home care benefits is that within each state there are multiple Medicaid programs that offer different home care benefits.
-States have a "Medicaid State Plan", sometimes referred to as Regular Medicaid, and they also have "Institutional Medicaid" (which by definition does not cover home care).
-In addition, there are Medicaid Waivers which are offered as an alternative to Institutional Medicaid.
+A second complication to understanding Medicaid’s home care benefits is that within each state there are many Medicaid programs.
+And each program offers different home care benefits.
+States have a Medicaid State Plan, sometimes referred to as Regular Medicaid.
+They also have Institutional Medicaid (which, by definition, does not cover home care).
+In addition, there are Medicaid Waivers that are offered as an alternative to Institutional Medicaid.
 These are sometimes called Home and Community Based Services, HCBS Waivers, 1915(c) Waivers, or 1115 Demonstration Projects.

 In most states, it is possible for family members to be paid by Medicaid for providing personal care for their loved ones.
-In brief, this process works as follows.
+In brief, this process works as follows:

-1) An individual applies for Medicaid
+1) An individual applies for Medicaid.

-2) Once approved, they then sign-up for a specific Medicaid program that pays for home care and allows for “Consumer Direction”.
+2) Once approved, they then sign up for a specific Medicaid program that pays for home care and allows for “Consumer Direction”.
 Consumer Direction, also called self-directed care, means the beneficiary can select their care providers rather than have Medicaid choose providers on their behalf.